EberlyODL/heympbook/plagiarism.md

 ### Consequences of Plagiarism

 In the real world, you can get sued, lose your job or lose your reputation.
-You can find on this Wikipedia [page](http://en.wikipedia.org/wiki/List_of_plagiarism_incidents) many famous examples of plagiarism with very often dire consequences for the person who did it.
+You can find on this Wikipedia [page](http://en.wikipedia.org/wiki/Plagiarism#Common_forms_of_student_plagiarism) some examples of plagiarism.

 For students at Penn State, **plagiarism will** result sanctions.
 For more on academic integrity see http://science.psu.edu/current-students/Integrity/Policy.html